akankshadhar2/Company-10K-Analyzer/README.md

    streamlit run app.py
 4. **Access the Streamlit Dashboard:**
    Open a web browser and navigate to http://localhost:8501 to interact with the financial data analysis dashboard.

+## Insights

+- **Revenue Growth Trends**: Understand the revenue growth trajectory of the analyzed company over the specified period.
+- **Net Income Fluctuations**: Analyze the fluctuations in net income to gauge profitability trends.
+- **Total Assets and Liabilities**: Visualize changes in total assets and liabilities to assess financial stability.

+## Why Care About These Insights?

+These insights provide valuable information for investors, financial analysts, and stakeholders to make informed decisions:

+- Revenue growth trends indicate business performance and market potential.
+- Net income fluctuations reflect profitability and operational efficiency.
+- Total assets and liabilities help assess financial health and risk exposure.

+## Live Demo and Video Demo

+Explore the live demo of the app [here](https://company-10k-analyzer.streamlit.app/).

+Explore the video demo of the app [here](https://drive.google.com/file/d/1fc60fyt2ICgrCA_zJvlYn5HllCJhkViB/view?usp=sharing).

+## Feedback

+For any issues or feedback, please create a new issue [here](https://github.com/akankshadhar2/Company-10K-Analyzer/issues).